maridonkers/org.photonsphere/content/post/2020-02-19-nixos-configuration.md

 NixOS is a Linux distribution with a unique approach to package and configuration management.
 Built on top of the [Nix package manager](https://nixos.org/nix), it is completely declarative, makes upgrading systems reliable, and has [many other advantages](https://nixos.org/nixos/about.html).
 <!--more-->

-The configuration is also on GitHub: [My NixOS configuration files](https://github.com/maridonkers/nixos-configuration).
+The configuration is also on Codeberg: [My NixOS configuration files](https://codeberg.org/photonsphere/nixos-configuration).

 Also, earlier on this site: [NixOS](./2017-10-03-nixos.html).